-San Andres Xecul is an easy and cheap day trip from Quetzaltenango (Xela), but should you visit?
-No!
-Take a look at our pictures and find out why you should save yourself the trip!
+Visiting the San Andres Xecul church is an easy and cheap day trip from Quetzaltenango (Xela), but should you visit?
+Find out the top 5 things to do inside!

-However, it looks like the design was taken from a class of kindergarteners where no idea was a bad idea… there are many better places to visit in Guatemala…
+The San Andres Xecul church has a very elaborate yellow facade.
+However, it looks like the design was taken from a class of kindergartners where no idea was a bad idea.

-When we visited, half of the church was blocked by a giant tent that was being used for a wedding.
+When we visited, half of the San Andres Xecul church was blocked by a giant tent that was being used for a wedding.

 Although it was nice to see many locals from the entire village dressed up, it would have been even better to see our sole purpose for visiting in its entirety.

 For some reason the majority of pews inside the church were empty, while most of the chairs under the tent were filled after touring San Andres Xecul.

 We snuck a quick shot of Iglesia del Calvario’s interior, but were quickly instructed, “NO foto!”
 As you see above, no one really likes their photo being taken.

 If the church was your only reason to visit, then don’t bother as there are many better places to visit in Guatemala.
 For those that still need to see Iglesia del Calvario in person, keep reading for other things to do in San Andres Xecul.